Design system collection

 Work from 2018 to present

-Design systems are my forte.
-I started my design journey creating productivity web apps.
-In 2018, I first encountered design systems.
-Afterwards, I quickly found myself drawn to any design system-related work, looking for every opportunity to work on them.
-What started as side projects has now become my full-time role, and I’m enjoying every minute of it.
+Design systems are my strength and passion.
+I started my design journey creating productivity web apps and first encountered design systems in 2018.
+I quickly found myself drawn to any design system work afterwards, looking for every opportunity to work on them.
+What started as side projects is now my full-time role, and I'm enjoying every minute of it.

 Typography